 The newly patented substance is an extremophilic xylanase.
 This refers to an enzyme that catalyzes the hydrolysis of xylan, one of the main components of a plant’s cell wall.
-Eliminating it is essential in order to be able to make paper.

 The research team found this enzyme after analyzing over 6,000 sequences via their database.
 The scientists also managed to produce and purify the enzyme in large quantities, an essential step for industrial applications.

 Reducing pollution in the paper industry

 Innovation Origins spoke with Julio Polaina, Head of the Structure and Function of Enzymes’s group.
 This is the research team that discovered the enzyme and falls under the IATA-CSIC.
 He confirmed that the fundamental difference is the fact that “the patented enzyme, compared to any other commercial xylanase, is extraordinarily resistant to extreme temperature conditions (90 ºC) and alkalinity (around pH 10).
 This property is a requirement for the conditions used in the manufacture of paper.
 Basically, this means that this enzyme can work under conditions which other xylanases would not survive.”